melvinzhang/garden/content/posts/pkm_talk_proposal.md

 {"title": "PKM talk proposal", "tags": []}

+Title: Cultivating Your Digital Garden: Thriving in the Age of Information Overload
+* alt: Level up your knowledge work by starting a digital garden
-Title: Level up your note taking skills and cultivate new ideas
+* alt: Level up your note taking skills and cultivate new ideas

-Alt title: Building a personal knowledge mangement tool in Vim
+* alt: Building a personal knowledge mangement tool in Vim

+# Main points
+we are awash in information, how to deal with the deluge writing is thinking clearly, helps us discover gaps in our understanding best way to learn is to teach, writing to teach your future self/your readers

 # Elevator Pitch (300 chars)

-Do you struggle to remember what you've learned?
-I took notes for every talk I attended, but it was hard to find them again.
-Then I learned about the Zettelkasten method and its modern incarnation, Digital Gardens.
-Learn how to create your own digital garden to learn in public and develop new ideas.
+Feeling overwhelmed by scattered documents, cluttered bookmarks, and too many browser tabs?
+Fret not, tame the tangle of information by cultivating your own digital garden.
+Learn how to use open source tools to start a digital garden, a place to capture, organize, and connect your thoughts.

 # Topic background